Ahus-AIM/ecg-image-kit/README.md

      pip install -r requirements.txt
      ```

+## ECG Data

+A few samples from the PTB-XL  dataset are already stored in [data](./data/ptb-xl/00000).
+If you with to generate a diverse dataset, you should download the full dataset.
+If you use the examples or the full dataset, please cite:

+1. Wagner, P., Strodthoff, N., Bousseljot, R., Samek, W., & Schaeffter, T. (2022).
+PTB-XL, a large publicly available electrocardiography dataset (version 1.0.3).
+PhysioNet. doi: [10.13026/kfzx-aw45](https://doi.org/10.13026/kfzx-aw45)

 ## Run the pipeline
 1. Take a look in the [config file](./src/config/config.yml)
 2. Run the pipeline with the following command: